suhas-doddabela/CelebrityHologram/README.md

 To Run the site use IISExpress for local

-The application is set run using swagger
+The application is set to run using swagger

 Once the swagger opens authentication is required